-Tornado watch issued for area counties - Albert Lea Tribune
+Updated: Flash flood warnings issued for area counties - Albert Lea Tribune

+Freeborn County is under a flash flood warning until 1 a.m.
+Saturday, while Winnebago and Worth Counties are under a flash flood warning until 2 a.m.
+Saturday.

-Freeborn County and the surrounding counties are under a tornado watch through 11 p.m.
-Friday, according to the National Weather Service.
+Area counties are no longer under a tornado watch, according to the National Weather Service.

-Also included are Faribault, Mower, Fillmore, Olmsed and Dodge counties in Minnesota and Winnebago and Worth counties in Iowa.

 You Might Like

-Note: Updated: Flash flood warnings issued for area counties